US Catholic bishops elect Timothy Broglio as new president

 He was ordained to the priesthood, for the diocese of Cleveland, in May 1977 at a chapel in Rome.

 In addition to serving as an associate parish pastor and as a college lecturer, Broglio engaged extensively in the Vatican’s diplomatic service.
-He served as secretary of the apostolic nunciatures in Ivory Coast and Paraguay, and from 1990 to 2001 served as Chief of Cabinet to Angelo Cardinal Sodano, secretary of state to Saint Pope John Paul II and desk officer for Central America.
+He served as secretary of the apostolic nunciatures in Ivory Coast and Paraguay, and later was apostolic nuncio to the Dominican Republic.

 Broglio was ordained as an archbishop by St. John Paul II in March 2001.
 In 2007, he was named the fourth archbishop of the Military Services USA.